BenyaminParang/BenyaminParang/README.md

 ### Hi!
 I'm Benyamin Parang.

-I grew up in Bushehr in th esouth of Iran.
+I grew up in Bushehr in the south of Iran.
 I have always been enthusiatic about software development and working with computers trying to figure out what's going on underneath.
 Although I studied Electrical engineering at university, my